apache/apex-core/docs/security.md

 - Using the Apex CLI, pass the SSL configuration file location to your Apex application using the SSL_CONFIG attribute as follows:
 ```
-launch -Ddt.attr.SSL_CONFIG="{\"configPath\":\"/opt/apex/sslConfig/my-apex-ssl-server.xml\"}"  <apa file>
+launch -Dapex.attr.SSL_CONFIG="{\"configPath\":\"/opt/apex/sslConfig/my-apex-ssl-server.xml\"}"  <apa file>
 ```

-- Alternatively you can use configuration files to supply the value of `dt.attr.SSL_CONFIG` attribute as described [here](http://apex.apache.org/docs/apex/application_packages/#application-packages)
+- Alternatively you can use configuration files to supply the value of `apex.attr.SSL_CONFIG` attribute as described [here](http://apex.apache.org/docs/apex/application_packages/#application-packages)

 #### Approach 3: Using Apex CLI to Copy the Keystore
 If you cannot pre-install the SSL files on all your cluster nodes, you can use the SSL_CONFIG attribute in such a way that Apex CLI copies the keystore file from the client node to the server node and also passes on the keystore password values to the STRAM.
 The keystore file needs to be accessible on the Apex CLI machine so Apex CLI can copy it.
 Let's assume this location is `/opt/apexCli/ssl/myapex-keystore.jks`.
 Use the Apex CLI launch command as follows:
 ```
-launch -Ddt.attr.SSL_CONFIG="{\"keyStorePath\":\"/opt/apexCli/ssl/myapex-keystore.jks\",\"keyStorePassword\":\"storepass1\",\"keyStoreKeyPassword\":\"keypass2\"}"  <apa file>
+launch -Dapex.attr.SSL_CONFIG="{\"keyStorePath\":\"/opt/apexCli/ssl/myapex-keystore.jks\",\"keyStorePassword\":\"storepass1\",\"keyStoreKeyPassword\":\"keypass2\"}"  <apa file>
 ```

 Apec CLI will copy the keystore file `/opt/apexCli/ssl/myapex-keystore.jks` to the destination STRAM node and also pass on the keystore password values to the STRAM.
-As mentioned above, you can also use configuration files to supply the value of `dt.attr.SSL_CONFIG`.
+As mentioned above, you can also use configuration files to supply the value of `apex.attr.SSL_CONFIG`.

 #### Dependencies
-The use of the attribute `dt.attr.SSL_CONFIG` described in the last 2 approaches is dependent on enhancements made in YARN (https://issues.apache.org/jira/browse/YARN-6457) and Apex (https://issues.apache.org/jira/browse/APEXCORE-712) so make sure your Hadoop and Apex versions have those enhancements included.
+The use of the attribute `apex.attr.SSL_CONFIG` described in the last 2 approaches is dependent on an enhancement made in YARN (https://issues.apache.org/jira/browse/YARN-6457), so make sure your Hadoop version has the enhancement included.